huitou/r-socs-core/README.md

 # r-socs-core

-This is an experimental library
+This is an experimental library.